Newly Approved African Studies Program Requirements

 Important Forms (Download here)

-- Declaring a Africana Studies Major/Minor (for student to submit in person to the department office, LT 1311)
+- Declaring an Africana Studies major/minor (for student to submit in person to the department office, LT 1311)

 * Click here for major/minor requirements